 The castle was built in two different historical periods.
 The Mastia Tower (Torre Mastia), the largest tower of the castle, part of the defensive system implemented by the Angevins, dates back to the end of the 14th century.
 The tower was built for defense against the Saracen raids.

 About 100 years later, the castle was completed by Ferdinand I of Aragon, for the same purpose – to reject the Saracen attacks.
-The castle in Pizzo is one of many fortifications built under the Aragonese rule, in towns like Crotone, Cariati, Corigliano, Belvedere and Reggio Calabria.
+The castle in Pizzo is one of the many fortifications built under the Aragonese rule, in towns like Crotone, Cariati, Corigliano, Belvedere and Reggio Calabria.

 Today, inside the castle, the last days of Joachim Murat are reproduced, from the cell where he was imprisoned, in the undergrounds, to the one in which the King spent the last moments of his life and in which he wrote the farewell letter to his wife Carolina and his four sons, a cell located on the second floor.